ResVax RSV Vaccine Description for 2022

-ResVax is indicated to prevent severe RSV disease.
-Protecting infants as early as birth and during the first months of life when they are most at risk for hospitalization.
+ResVax is indicated to prevent severe RSV disease, protecting infants as early as birth and during the first months of life when they are most at risk for hospitalization.
 RSV is the most common cause of lower respiratory tract infections and the leading viral cause of severe lower respiratory tract disease in infants and young children worldwide.

 ResVax is administered to the maternal participant as an intramuscular (IM) Injection of RSV F Vaccine at 28-36 weeks Estimated Gestational Age (EGA).